Newsletter

 Recycled Water – Coombsville & Carneros

 In another sign that necessity is the mother of invention, two areas in Napa County are excited about alternate water sources for landscaping and vineyards.
 Both areas are known for producing excellent wine grapes and spotty groundwater production.
 The five mile long Coombsville project broke ground in August with assistance from a state grant.
-Back in July property owners in Carneros voted to approve a 9 mile long pipeline to provide recycled water to the area.
-These two projects will more than double the districts recycled water network and, as a result, we can all count on continued production of premium wine grapes from both regions for the foreseeable future.
+Back in July property owners in Carneros voted to approve a 9 mile long pipeline.
+This will provide recycled water to the area.
+These two projects will more than double the districts recycled water network.
+As a result, we can all count on continued production of premium wine grapes from both regions for the foreseeable future.

 Wineries